ccarney16/pterodactyl-containers/README.md

 ----

-### Usage ###
+### Quick Start ###

+Copy .env.example as .env and run the setup under the commands provided:

 *Docker*:

-You can run the panel using this command: `docker run --name=pterodactyl-panel -p 80:80 -p 443:443 --env-file=./.env quay.io/ccarney/pterodactyl-panel:testing`.
+&nbsp;&nbsp;&nbsp;You can run the panel using this command:
+`docker run --name=pterodactyl-panel -p 80:80 -p 443:443 --env-file=./.env quay.io/ccarney/pterodactyl-panel:testing`.

-It is recommended to create a .env file for variables.
+<sup>* This command alone does not provide the full environment for the panel.
+This is more or less a reference.
+If you wish to have a full environment, it is recommended to use the method below.</sup>

 __or__

 *Docker Compose*:

-A _docker-compose.yml_ file is provided for anyone who uses docker compose.
+&nbsp;&nbsp;&nbsp;A *docker-compose.yml* file is provided for anyone who uses docker compose.
-You can start the panel by running `docker-compose up -d`; You can edit variables using the environment section within _docker-compose.yml_.
+You can start the panel by running `docker-compose up -d`.

+&nbsp;&nbsp;&nbsp;*docker-compose.other.yml* provides mysql and the Let's Encrypt certbot services.
+If you want to use those services, you can symlink or copy it as *docker-compose.override.yml*.

 ### The _/data_ Volume ###